Cynthia is an administrator, has a degree in Business, Economics, & History, and is a qualified Hypnotherapist. She loves to write & travel.

 The Tower of London has been a major landmark on the skyline of the city of London since the eleventh century.
-The construction of the Tower of London begun in 1078 by William the Conqueror as a symbol of his power and as a tool to subdue any of his conquered people who might be tempted to rebel against him.
+The construction of the Tower of London began in 1078 by William the Conqueror as a symbol of his power and as a tool to subdue any of his conquered people who might be tempted to rebel against him.

-Successive English monarchs continued adding to the Tower of London and it became a luxurious royal palace, the home of the Crown Jewels and the Royal Mint and housed a menagerie of exotic wild animals owned by the King.
-But it is as a prison for traitors and enemies of the crown that the Tower of London is most remembered for, and few who entered by Traitors Gate were fortunate enough to return to the freedom of the world outside.
+Successive English monarchs continued adding to the Tower of London and it became a luxurious royal palace, the home of the Crown Jewels and the Royal Mint, and housed a menagerie of exotic wild animals owned by the King.
+But it is as a prison for traitors and enemies of the crown that the Tower of London is most remembered for, and few who entered by Traitors' Gate were fortunate enough to return to the freedom of the world outside.

 When Did the Hauntings Start?

 King Henry III was very concerned by this apparition, as St. Thomas had been murdered by followers of his grandfather King Henry II.
-After pondering on how best to appease the angry ghost, he decided to build a chapel to St. Thomas a Beckett within the walls of the Tower of London, and luckily the archbishop’s angry ghost has never been seen again.
+After pondering on how best to appease the angry ghost, he decided to build a chapel for St. Thomas Becket within the walls of the Tower of London, and luckily the archbishop’s angry ghost has never been seen again.

 Ghosts of Tower Green